liketaurus/fcc-backend-search/README.md

 * I can get a list of the most recently submitted search strings.

-Used best free google image search APIs1.0 by [ababeen ](http://api.ababeen.com/)
+Used free google image search APIs 1.0 by [ababeen ](http://api.ababeen.com/)